ASFOpenSARlab/opensarlab-cluster/README.md

         - The access point for the entire system is the proxy which directs requests to either the hub or the appropriate Notebook server.
         - The hub handles:
             - Authentication
-                - Done via the configured Authenticator
+                - Done via the Authenticator as configured
             - Creation and Termination of Notebook servers
-                - Done via the configured Spawner
+                - Done via the Spawner as configured
-        - The hub also provides management tools and can run customized services that can interact with the services
+        - The hub also provides management tools and can run customized services
 - *The ASF Jupyterhub System*
     - The system currently consists of the BotoSpawner Spawner class and a specialized jupyterhub_config file
     - The jupyterhub_config.py serves the normal role of setting the configuration of the system